 The name of any individuals that own or are renting the property and the nature of the relationship between them.
 The holders of the voting shares of any corporations that own or are renting the property and the percentage of voting shares held by each.

-Note: Only amounts paid (or payable provided certain conditions are met) by an eligible entity to an arm’s length party, in respect of a week in a claim period, are included for purposes of computing the Canada Emergency Rent Subsidy (CERS.)
-Therefore, rent and amounts required to be paid under a net lease that are paid to a non-arm’s length party are not an eligible expense for the CERS.
+Note: Only amounts paid (or payable provided certain conditions are met) by an eligible entity to an arm’s-length party, in respect of a week in a claim period, are included for purposes of computing the Canada Emergency Rent Subsidy (CERS.)
+Therefore, rent, and amounts required to be paid under a net lease, that are paid to a non-arm’s-length party are not an eligible expense for the CERS.

 However, if the owner of a property uses the property primarily to earn rental income, directly or indirectly from a non-arm’s length party, the owner may be able to claim eligible expenses such as property and similar taxes, property insurance and interest on a commercial mortgage.
 For these expenses to qualify, the property can not be a property used by the non-arm’s-length party primarily to earn rental income.